AugustoKlaic/CamundaTraining/camunda-zeebe/zeebe-partitions.md

 - Odd replication factor better than even replication factor
   - replication factor of 4 are equal than a replication factor of 3 and is worse than a replication factor of 5

+#### Partition distribution
+- The default distribution is done by round-robin fashion across all brokers